genomicsengland/panelapp/docker/dev/README.md

 _Web_ and _Worker_ have separate Dockerfiles: [`Dockerfile-web`](./Dockerfile-web) and [`Dockerfile-worker`](./Dockerfile-worker).

-All Python dependencies, including dev and test deps, are installed are editable.
+All Python dependencies, including dev and test deps, are installed as editable.

 ## Development lifecycle

-Use the [Makefile](./Makefile) in this directory for all common operations.
+You should use the [Makefile](./Makefile) in this directory for all common tasks.

 ### Build dev docker images